 Their job is to select and honor recent publications that

 - address key L&D challenges,

 - developing thriving organizational learning cultures.

-The Shortlist will be published on Oct 6.
 The winners will be announced on Oct 20 at the getAbstract International Book Award Ceremony on the occasion of the Frankfurt Book Fair.